shierru/Debug-include/README.md

 ```

 ### Why?
 There are already analogs.
-This repository and include are intended for internal use and were not made for use in a public environment.
+This repository and include are for internal use.